augustindelecluse/minicp-sequences/userguide/source/exercises.rst

   contains a static method with signature `public static int[] stronglyConnectedComponents(Graph graph)` to compute strongly connected components.
 The returned array gives from each node, the connected component id.

-One of the main difficulty of this exercise is to implement the `Graph` interface.
+One of the main difficulty of this exercise is to implement the `Graph` interface to represent the residual graph of the maximum matching.

 .. code-block:: java